grantmd/go-coinbase/README.md

 go-coinbase
 =======

 A Coinbase API client in Go (golang).
+Focus is currently on buying and selling BTC, but eventually all methods will be supported.

 Usage
 -----

 * First, get yourself a Coinbase api key: https://coinbase.com/account/api

+* Become familiar with the rate limits that apply to your account: https://coinbase.com/verifications

 * Install the library: